a-christie/marpat/README.md

   Base MongoDB Client
     #save()
-      ✓ should reject if it can not update the object (138ms)
+      ✓ should reject if it can not update the object (128ms)
     #deleteMany()
-      ✓ should reject if it can not delete the object (58ms)
+      ✓ should reject if it can not delete the object
     #delete()
-      ✓ should reject if it can not delete the object (53ms)
+      ✓ should reject if it can not delete the object
     #deleteOne()
-      ✓ should reject if it can not delete the object (51ms)
+      ✓ should reject if it can not delete the object
     #findOne()
-      ✓ should reject if it can not delete the object (56ms)
-    #count()
-      ✓ should reject an invalid count query (56ms)
-    #findOneAndDelete()
-      ✓ should reject an invalid findOneAndDelete query (73ms) ✓ should return zero if no results are found (70ms)
-    #findOneAndupdate()
-      ✓ should reject an invalid findOneAndUpdate query (55ms) ✓ should return zero if no results are found (72ms)
-    #clearCollection()
-      ✓ should reject an invalid findOneAndDelete query (56ms)

-  MongoDB Client
-    #save()
-      ✓ should persist the object and its members to the database (53ms)
-    #findOne()
-      ✓ should load a single object from the collection (59ms) ✓ should populate all fields (181ms)
-      ✓ should not populate any fields (177ms)
-      ✓ should populate specified fields (296ms)
-      ✓ should select only the specified fields (177ms)
-    #findOneAndUpdate()
-      ✓ should return null if there is no document to update (61ms) ✓ should load and update a single object from the collection (52ms) ✓ should populate all fields (175ms)
-      ✓ should not populate any fields (175ms)
-      ✓ should return only the selected information (54ms) ✓ should insert a single object to the collection (187ms) ✓ requires at least two arguments (52ms)
-    #findOneAndDelete()
-      ✓ requires at least one argument (57ms)
-      ✓ should load and delete a single object from the collection (68ms)
-    #find()
-      ✓ should load multiple objects from the collection ✓ should load all objects when query is not provided ✓ should sort results in ascending order
-      ✓ should sort results in descending order
-      ✓ should sort results using multiple keys
-      ✓ should sort results using multiple keys
-      ✓ should limit number of results returned
-      ✓ should skip given number of results
-      ✓ should populate all fields (303ms)
-      ✓ should not populate any fields (179ms)
-      ✓ should populate specified fields (168ms)
-      ✓ should select specified fields (176ms)
-    #count()
-      ✓ should return 0 objects from the collection (54ms)
-      ✓ should disregard unsupported options (158ms)
-      ✓ should return 2 matching objects from the collection (57ms)
-    #delete()
-      ✓ should remove instance from the collection (55ms) ✓ should return zero if there are no items to remove
-    #deleteOne()
-      ✓ should remove the object from the collection (56ms) ✓ should return zero if there are no items to remove
-    #deleteMany()
-      ✓ should remove multiple objects from the collection (52ms) ✓ should remove all objects when query is not provided (53ms)
-    #clearCollection()
-      ✓ should remove all objects from the collection (59ms) id
-      ✓ should allow custom _id values (55ms)
-    query
-      ✓ should automatically cast string ID in query to ObjectID (53ms) ✓ should automatically cast string ID in query to ObjectID (53ms) ✓ should automatically cast string IDs in '$in' operator to ObjectIDs (59ms) ✓ should automatically cast string IDs in '$nin' operator to ObjectIDs (56ms) ✓ should automatically cast string IDs in '$not' operator to ObjectIDs (58ms) ✓ should automatically cast string IDs in deep query objects (58ms) indexes
-      ✓ should reject documents with duplicate values in unique-indexed fields (250ms) ✓ should accept documents with duplicate values in non-unique-indexed fields (55ms)

-  Base NeDB Client
-    #save()
-      ✓ should reject if it can not update the object
-    #delete()
-      ✓ should reject if it can not delete the object ✓ should return 0 if the id is null
+      ✓ should reject if it can not delete the object
-      ✓ should return 0 if the id is null
     #dropDatabase()
-      ✓ should only remove Files if the are already there
+      ✓ should reject if mongo rejects
     #count()
-      ✓ should reject an invalid count query (104ms)
+      ✓ should reject an invalid count query
     #findOneAndDelete()
       ✓ should reject an invalid findOneAndDelete query ✓ should return zero if no results are found